 With these things in mind, let’s now look at eight major types of small boats and see what engines might be best for your application.

 Inflatables and Rigid Hull Inflatables (RIBs) are not as easy to power as one might think.
 The days of the little kickers are over except for the compact inflatables that one can roll up and store in a boat’s lazarette or the trunk of a car.
-Often, the weight of the engine and how much the owner can lug will be the determining factor on max horsepower, usually 9.9 to 25-hp for small inflatables.
+Often, the weight of the engine and how much the owner can lug will be the determining factors on max horsepower, usually, 9.9 to 25-hp for small inflatables.

 Many RIBs actually draw more water than a similarly sized all-glass or aluminum boat because so much of the beam is the inflatable tube itself, which is not submerged as much as is the fiberglass hull it is attached to.
 This means more horsepower is needed until the fiberglass or aluminum hull is on plane.
 Then the vessel flies, due to reduced wetted surface.